f4fhh/rsp_tcp/README.md

 (c)2019 F4FHH Nicolas (f4fhh@ducor.fr).
 Licensed under the GNU GPL V3

+## From 2020-1-1 rsp_tcp development is discontinued.

+I would like to say big thanks to everyone who supported me during this project.

+Please go to the repository of [Bas ON5HB](https://github.com/ON5HB/rsp_tcp.git) who forked this project and fixed/enhanced it.

 ## a rtl_tcp compatible IQ server for the RSP range of SDRPlay SDR

 rsp_tcp is a direct port of [rtl_tcp](https://github.com/osmocom/rtl-sdr) for the RSP range of [SDRPlay SDR](https://www.sdrplay.com/).